 The primary purpose of a fly reel is to hold line and prevent it from sprawling everywhere.
 Unlike with spinning, you rarely depend on the drag to slow and fight fish.
 Trout simply do not pull enough line.

 Most of the line control is done with your hands, between gently palming the reel and stripping the line.
-The fly reel is more just a container, and all but the cheapest models perform satisfactory.
+The fly reel is more just a container, and all but the cheapest models perform satisfactorily.

 Are expensive fly lines worth it?